faiysal96/Mobistore_STS414/kart-ui/README.md

 We have implemented some basic pages, so you can see our template in action.

 - Dashboard
+- Product View
-- Tables
+- Cart
-- Notifications
+- User Data Update
 - Login
+- Register
-- Error
+- Forgot Password

 ## Quick Start